itsmin/itsmin.com/_posts/2013-09-11-two_wheels_two_feet.markdown

 ---

-Several of years ago, I started work at a startup in San Francisco.
-My wife and I had just had our second baby child and I'd over done the sympathy weight gain.
+Several years ago, I started work at a startup in San Francisco.
+My wife and I had just had our second child and I'd over done the sympathy weight gain.
 My coworkers (who are all good friends now) were all active and fit so I tentatively asked a few of them for advice on buying a bike.
 Just something I could use to occassionally commute, and ride around on the weekends with the boys.
 It had been decades since I'd touched a bicycle but I found myself gravitating towards a single speed BMX for grown ups.

 When the family was out of town on their annual visit to the in laws', I found myself on a staggered travel schedule because of work.
 On weekends and after hours, I went on long rides along the reservoir, underneath the elevated rail tracks, up dirt trails nearby "hanted" houses decorated for Halloween.
 The single speed got it's handlebars chopped, and bar ends were installed then removed.
 Aero bars were installed then removed (after some very funny looks were thrown my way).
 Weight was lost, tools were bought, and the neighborhood we were raising our sons in grew "familiar".